At the top, there are two options concerning how the reference sequences are annotated:

 - Maximum number of mismatches.
-This parameter is available if you have selected at least one sequence list containing only short reads (shorter than 56 nucleotides, except in the case of color space data, which are always treated as long reads).
+This parameter is available if you use short reads (shorter than 56 nucleotides, except for color space data which are always treated as long reads).
 This is the maximum number of mismatches to be allowed.
 Maximum value is 3, except for color space where it is 2.

 - Minimum similarity fraction.
-This parameter is available when at least one sequence list entered contains sequence(s) 56bp or longer.
-It specifies how similar the matching part of the read should be to the reference, for that read to be mapped.
+This also applies to long reads and it is used to specify how exact the matching part of the read should be.
 When using the default setting at 0.8 and the default setting for the length fraction, it means that 90 % of the read should align with 80 % similarity in order to include the read.

 - Maximum number of hits for a read.

 A read that matches to more distinct places in the references than the 'Maximum number of hits for a read' specified will not be mapped (the notion of distinct places is elaborated below).
 If a read matches to multiple distinct places, but below the specified maximum number, it will be randomly assigned to one of these places.
 The random distribution is done proportionally to the number of unique matches that the genes to which it matches have, normalized by the exon length (to ensure that genes with no unique matches have a chance of having multi-matches assigned to them, 1 will be used instead of 0, for their count of unique matches).
 This means that if there are 10 reads that match two different genes with equal exon length, the two reads will be distributed according to the number of unique matches for these two genes.
 The gene that has the highest number of unique matches will thus get a greater proportion of the 10 reads.